Runqi: Biography

 Runqi came from the Gobulo clan, a family closely linked to the imperial House of Aisin-Gioro.

 He was born in Beijing on July 8, 1912, shortly after the fall of the Qing dynasty following the Xinhai Revolution.

-In 1922, after the marriage of his sister to Puyi, the last emperor of China, he began spending time in the Forbidden City.Runqi recalled his sister, Wanrong, crying with her mother on the day she entered the Forbidden City.
+In 1922, after the marriage of his sister to Puyi, the last emperor of China, he began spending time in the Forbidden City.
+Runqi recalled Wanrong crying with her mother on the day she entered the Forbidden City.

 In 1932, he married Jin Yunying, the third younger sister of Pu Yi and they had three children: Zongyan (宗 弇), Zongguang (宗 光) and Manruo (曼 若).
 After his marriage, Pu Yi sent him to Japan for military studies, accompanied by his wife.
 Runqi served in the Japanese puppet state of Manchukuo.
 During the Soviet invasion of Manchuria in 1945, Runqi was captured by the Soviet army, later being tried before a war criminals court in China.
-He was released at the age of 45 in 1957, and worked in agricultural before being employed at the Institute of Legal Research in the Chinese Academy of Social Sciences.
+He was released at the age of 45 in 1957, and worked in agriculture before being employed at the Institute of Legal Research in the Chinese Academy of Social Sciences.

 In the early 2000s, he ran an acupuncture and traditional Chinese medicine centre from his home.

 In 2005, at the age of 93, Runqi, angered and upset at how the media were portraying his late sister, sued, saying "As long as I live, I will not allow irresponsible fabrications and even personal insults about Wanrong's life story!
-Insulting!"